arnoldpsunny/Investment-Advisor/README.md

 ##  <img src=https://user-images.githubusercontent.com/106439762/178428775-03d67679-9aa4-4b08-91e9-6eb6ed8faf66.gif  width="48" height="48"> **Analysis**

-    o       Calculated the amount avaliable for investment.
+    o       Calculated the amount avaliable for investment by the data given by the client which included the daily expenses in different ways.

-    o	Analysed the BSE stock of India.
+    o	Analysed the BSE stock of India,taking consideration different other KPI and got diversfied results in each of those.

-    o	Analysed 18 different sectors in the BSE data .
+    o	Analysed 18 different sectors in the BSE data and coccluded the insurance sector as the profitable when taking the enterprice value as the criterion.

-    o	Differentiated high,medium,low risk taking companies.
+    o	Differentiated high,medium,low risk taking companies and listed out 5 companies in each group.

-    o	Visualized the different sectors to per capita income
+    o	Visualized the different sectors to per capita income.

-    o	Choose the key Performance Indicator as Price to Earnings.
+    o	Choose the Key Performance Indicator as Price to Earnings and founded out that the  Adani groups are in the top of the market.

 ##  💻 Tools Used: